pure-data/deken/docs/plugin.md

 ### Trusting packages

+!!! note
     Packages can contain arbitrary code.

-Read the chapter on [trusting packages](trust.md).
+    Please read the chapter on [trusting packages](trust.md).

+### Installing package files

+You can also install previously downloaded deken packages (files ending with the `.dek` extension).
+After opening the deken package manager, use the `File` menu's `Install DEK file...` entry.
+Select the deken packge and install it.

+Deken packages can be downloaded from the search results:

+- *Right click* a search result
+- Select `Copy package URL` from the context menu
+- Open your favourite browser and copy the package URL from the clipboard

+Alternatively, you can find and download packages via the [webinterface](webpage.md).
 # Download/Install deken itself ##

 Since [`Pd-0.47`](http://puredata.info/downloads/pure-data/releases/0.47-0) (released in 2016)